Hexagon/pup/README.md

 ## Key Features

-- **Process management**: Manage processes using CLI and/or a configuration file.
+- **Process management**: Manage processes and service workers using CLI and/or a configuration file.
 - **Start and restart policies**: Set up processes to start automatically, on a schedule (using cron expressions), or when files change, and configure restart behavior, either always or on errors, with optional delay and limits.
 - **Service management**: Built-in installer for Linux (sysvinit, systemd, upstart), macOS, and Windows services.